I have put together a list of the top 10 tennis tips for beginners just starting out in tennis.

 As you will all be in the same boat skills wise, you will find it a much more enjoyable experience than playing with more experienced players.

-Most tennis clubs will organise some sort of beginners group that will run for a few weeks and will teach you the basics of tennis.
+Most tennis clubs will organize some sort of beginners group that will run for a few weeks and will teach you the basics of tennis.

 There are also online services like PlayYourCourt that will help you find tennis players near you to play with.